-As China goes through rapid urbanization, its energy demands are evolving with it.
+As China goes through rapid urbanisation, its energy demands are evolving with it.
 Here we look at some of the key drivers of the new energy landscape in China and how Smart Energy will have a significant role in managing energy efficiency and the country’s clean energy transition.

-Smart Energy and urbanization in China
+Smart Energy and urbanisation in China

 The concept of Smart Energy is a shift away from single-sector efforts towards a system-oriented, cross-sectoral approach to transform the energy landscape and create solutions for a more sustainable future.
 This concept brings together different sectors – including electricity, gas, building, industry and transportation – to work in synergy towards sustainable energy usage and management.